stephaneVercouillieBMID/slate/source/index.html.md

 As per OpenID Connect specification, scopes can be used to request that specific sets of information be made available as Claim Values in UserInfo Token.

-In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential**.
+In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential** (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests)).
 It means the User may not opt out the sharing of specific Data; the User must either gives his consent for the sharing of all Data or refuse the request as a whole.
 However, as in a future version **itsme(r)**  will make the difference between **Essential** and **Voluntary** claims, you should already request claims with appropriate level regarding your business case.
 TODO => it means we should not request by scope???

 The following values for **scope** allow access to predefined sets of Data: